We’re often busy, but not really productive.

 I’ve given this a lot of thought and applied some of these techniques to my own work.
 Here's what I recommend...

 Parkinson’s law states that “work expands to fill the time available for its completion.”

 Cyril Northcote Parkinson, the British historian and author who made this statement, was qualified to make the observation.
 He worked in the British Civil Service and saw first-hand how bureaucracy could impact productivity.

 In fact, you’ll see this in action in many office environments today.
-There is still a notion that we should be “working harder” rather than faster or smarter.
-Research suggests that given the standard eight hour workday, most of us are only productive for around three hours!
+There is still a notion we should be “working harder” rather than faster or smarter.
+Research suggests that given the standard eight-hour workday, most of us are only productive for around three hours!

 So, if we’re simply making our work expand to fill the time we have available, maybe it’s time to experiment with artificial constraints on our work.
 This can help you push past the illusion that your productivity is chained to the time you spend in the office…

 A look back on the history of work shows an interesting progression of insights and attitudes.

 For many of our ancestors, work was brutal.
 If you happened to be a serf, you had very little time for enjoyment.
 You would have snatched what you could in the very few hours that were your own.